TheInvisibleFoe/IISER_notes/PH3102Assignments/ass09/main.typ

   The energy eigenvalues and eigenfunctions to $H_0$ are given as
   #nonum($ E_n = (n^2 pi^2 hbar^2)/(2 m a^2 )quad ,quad  psi_n^((0)) = sqrt(2/a) sin((n pi x)/a)  $)
 #answer[
-  Considering the nature of the perturbation, the ground state energy should increase to accomdate the perturbation.
+  Considering the nature of the perturbation, the ground state energy should increase to accomodate the perturbation.
 Since $V_0>0$, the particle in its ground state should have higher energy.
 The peak of the ground state takes place at $x=a\/2$.
 Since there is a higher potential at $x=a\/2$, the peak which is proportional to the pdf at $x=a\/2$, will decrease since the addition of a higher potential near it would decrease the pdf and thereafter the peak.
 ]
 #answer[
   We now calculate the first order correction to the ground state energy.
 The first order correction is given as